Edgeware-Network/Project-Registry/README.md

-# awesome-edgeware
+# Project Registry
-A curated (unofficial) list of awesome things for people looking to buidl on Edgeware.
+A list of awesome things for people looking to buidl on Edgeware.
 Please submit a pull request if you know any resources that might be helpful to other developers!

 - [awesome-edgeware](#awesome-edgeware)
 - [Blockchain](#blockchain)